How to Connect Microsoft Teams Chats with Slack (2026)

 The external Teams-based organization receives an invitation from a Slack-based company and authenticates using its Microsoft credentials.

-After an admin accepts the invite and installs Conclude, the Teams-based organization can choose how they want to connect.
+After an admin accepts the invite and installs Conclude, the Teams-based organization can choose how it wants to connect.

 They can choose to link the Slack channel to a Teams chat or a Teams channel, depending on which suits their existing workflow.